geoffedlins/fixagraph-academic/content/home/skills.md

 [[feature]]
   icon = "r-project"
   icon_pack = "fab"
-  name = "R"
+  name = "We chat"
-  description = "90%"
+  description = "We discuss your writing goals to craft a weekly routine & editing program that work for you."

 [[feature]]
   icon = "chart-line"
   icon_pack = "fas"
-  name = "Statistics"
+  name = "You write"
-  description = "100%"
+  description = "Our real-time editing & support lets you do more with your precious writing minutes each day (or week!)."

 [[feature]]
   icon = "camera-retro"
   icon_pack = "fas"
-  name = "Photography"
+  name = "Fixagraph edits"
-  description = "10%"
+  description = "Close your laptop & be a parent.
+Or grade.
+Or nap.
+Let us fine-tune your work with some fixes & feedback."

 +++